 facebook

-I have visited theses particular hosts many times in the last 10 years, and we would often discuss politics over meals.
+I have visited these particular hosts many times in the last 10 years, and we would often discuss politics over meals.
 This time the conversation centered on what he showed me of his town, and what it means for our national future.
 I mentioned the night of the 2012 election when Karl Rove lamented on air that the Republicans were doing such a poor job with the Hispanic vote.
 He said that it was exactly such a demographic—pro-life, family-oriented, hard-working, and entrepreneurial—that should be heavily Republican.
 I am not interested in arguing whether he is right or wrong about what they should be, but he is absolutely right to be concerned about the fact.
-Especially given that it is the fastest-growing demographic in the nation, it would seem that whomever wins them wins the future.
-The ramifications for Christianity are strong as well: in the 2015 Pew Study, all Christians confessions had declined in population except one: Catholicism, and only because of immigration.
+Especially given that it is the fastest-growing demographic in the nation, it would seem that whoever wins them wins the future.
+The ramifications for Christianity are strong as well: in the 2015 Pew Study, all Christian confessions had declined in population except one: Catholicism, and only because of immigration.

-The plot of the 2017 Disney film Coco sings a new tune to which we ought to open our ears: the Disney movies I grew up with had a motif that mirrored white middle-class youth frustration: princess has a world of tradition at her feet.
-She has a dream her parents don’t understand.
+The plot of the 2017 Disney film Coco sings a new tune to which we ought to open our ears.
+The Disney movies I grew up with had a motif that mirrored white middle-class youth frustration: The princess has a world of tradition at her feet and a dream her parents don’t understand.
 She follows her heart, the dream comes true, and the parents learn their lesson.
 Now, I developed a healthy suspicion of follow-your-heartism long before becoming a parent.
 Despite its kernels of truth, its ultimate message is destructive and a truly fulfilled human is one who knows how to lead one’s heart.
 Anyway, Coco starts out this way.
 Young Miguel flees from his family hoping to meet his musical idol, whom he believes to be his ancestor.
 When he finally does, the man turns out to be a fraud.
 The true musical genius was his less famous partner, whom he murdered to preempt his leaving the celebrity life to return home to his family.
 When he attempts to confine Miguel to a permanent stay in the Land of the Dead, it is the family who rescues him.
 In the end, the family is reunited, the truth is uncovered, and music is welcomed back.
 What a timely and powerful message; what Christian America could not do, 40% more Christian Mexico did for us: they flipped the script.

 When I finally heard from the shop, my car had started normally as if nothing had ever happened.
 To this day I’m not ruling out the work of the Holy Spirit.